jansanz/iOSXMLPerformance/README.md

 Support for RaptureXML, TinyXML2 was added as well as all XML parsing libraries have been updated to their latest versions.

 ARC required.
-Some XML parsing libraries might not be ARC enabled.
+Some XML parsing libraries do not use ARC.

 ## **Instructions**
 1. Clone this project